ahmad-amrey/CircuitMate_firmware/README.md

 ## Knob Calibration Instructions

 The potentiometer (knob) in CircuitMate may require calibration to ensure it accurately registers its position across all available steps.
-Typically, this needs to be done once after printing the knob label file (available on the [Thingiverse page](https://www.thingiverse.com/thing:6741874)).
+Typically, this needs to be done once after printing the knob label file (available on the [Thingiverse page](https://www.thingiverse.com/thing:6741874) or [MakerWorld page](https://makerworld.com/en/models/626895)).

 ### Enabling Calibration Mode